 A user needs to re-evaluate the data integrity approach just because of the presence of a multi-cloud environment.

-When an application is re-architected, it may not be necessary that all of its features will be suitable for deployment on the cloud.
+When an application is re-architected, it may not be necessary that all of its features will be suitable for deployment on the Cloud migration patterns.

 Some mechanisms are required to integrate such components so that the applications can be deployed.